1921 Notre Dame Fighting Irish football team

-Back John Mohardt led the team to a 10–1 record with 781 rushing yards, 995 passing yards, 12 rushing touchdowns, and nine passing touchdowns.
-Grantland Rice wrote that "Mohardt could throw the ball to within a foot or two of any given space" and noted that the 1921 Notre Dame team "was the first team we know of to build its attack around a forward passing game, rather than use a forward passing game as a mere aid to the running game."
+Right end Eddie Anderson was the team captain and a consensus first-team pick on the 1921 All-America college football team.
+Four other Notre players received first-team All-America honors from at least one selector: end Roger Kiley; tackle Buck Shaw; guard Hunk Anderson; and back John Mohardt.
+Mohardt tallied 781 rushing yards, 995 passing yards, 12 rushing touchdowns, and nine passing touchdowns.
+Grantland Rice wrote that "Mohardt could throw the ball to within a foot or two of any given space" and noted that Notre Dame in 1921 "was the first team we know of to build its attack around a forward passing game, rather than use a forward passing game as a mere aid to the running game."